DanielGausi/AudioWerkzeugeBibliothek/README.md

 * The first level is super easy to use, but limited in what you can get from the audio files, and what you can do with them
-* The second level is littel bit more complicated to use, but you'll get more information from the audio files
+* The second level is little bit more complicated to use, but you'll get more information from the audio files
 * And there is (mainly for mp3) a third level, where you can do some crazy stuff with your files.
-Like, storing another mp3-file within the ID3-tag of anothre mp3-file
+Like, storing another mp3-file within the ID3-tag of another mp3-file

 See the demo projects for examples.